scroll-tech/scroll/prover/README.md

 ## `cmd/app/app.go`

 This file defines the main entry point for the prover application, initializes prover instances via prover.go, and handles graceful shutdowns.
-The prover (`cmd/app/app.go`) calls `Newprover` with config.json parsed and cfg passed to `prover.go`.
+The prover (`cmd/app/app.go`) calls `NewProver` with config.json parsed and cfg passed to `prover.go`.
 It then starts creating new instances of provers via `r.Start` and starts the main processing loop for generating proofs dispatched from the coordinator.

 Multiple prover can be started separately and registered with the coordinator via its API.